Lego The Powerpuff Girls: Mojo Jojo Strikes

 Mojo Jojo Strikes (set number: 41288) was released on 24 August 2018.
 The set consists of 228 pieces with 4 minifigures.
 Mojo Jojo's getaway car included an aimable stud shooter.
 An ice cream stand included a counter and ice cream launcher.
 A jewelry store included an opening door, rotating camera and a wall.
 It also included variety of accessories.
-The set included Lego minifigures of Donny the Unicorn, Mojo Jojo, Blossom and Buttercup.
+The set included Lego minifigures of Mojo Jojo, Blossom and Buttercup along with Donny the Unicorn buildable figure.

 Video game

 A pair of The Powerpuff Girls-themed packs for the toys-to-life video game Lego Dimensions were released on September 12, 2017.
 These include a Team Pack, containing playable Blossom and Bubbles figures and constructable Octi and PPG Smartphone items; and a Fun Pack, containing a playable Buttercup figure and a constructable Mega Blast Bot.
 The packs add a new The Powerpuff Girls-themed open-world area and battle arenas to the game.
 Also, there was a crossover exclusive Teen Titans Go! episode for Lego Dimensions that included The Powerpuff Girls fighting the Gremlins in Jump City.